vhqtvn/vh-mail-hook/dev.md

   - Emails are encrypted upon receipt.
   - Each mailbox has isolated and unique credentials.
 - **Resource Management**:
-  - Expiration policies for mailboxes and emails to ensure cleanup and efficient resource usage.
+  - Expiration policies for emails to ensure cleanup and efficient resource usage.
 - **Flexibility**:
   - Multiple authentication methods.
   - API for automation and advanced usage.